 The life-partner may carry unusually heavy responsibilities from their own background which the native then acquires as a feature of the marriage.

-Occasionally Shani durokaraka may negate marriage completely, in order that one may be effectively "married" to a governance task or to some obligation to maintain the social order.
+Occasionally Shani durokaraka may help to negate marriage completely, in order that one may be effectively "married" to a governance task or to some obligation to maintain the social order.
 Usually Shani delays but He does not deny.

 The mother's experience of marriage may be exceptionally anti-innovative, conservative, and inflexible as indicated by rigid Shani in 7th-from-matrikaraka-Chandra.
 The parents generally hold an expectation that the native will conduct the type of marriage alliance which maintains the social order.